astrohart/xyLOGIX.Core.Extensions.VS2019/CONTRIBUTING.md

 - Use `*** ERROR ***` for failed gates or failed operations.
 - Use `*** WARNING ***` for non-fatal anomalies.
 - Use `Proceeding...` or `Stopping...` when it clarifies control flow.
+- Log final `Result = {result}` values where the surrounding method family does so.

 Do not replace explicit diagnostic logging with terse or implicit behavior.

+Refrain from using `GetType().Name` in logging messages.
+Prefer the literal type name in the message text when the type is known.

 ### PostSharp attributes